-In the Army, you are given everything that when you get out and transition back to the Civilian Life, you’ll soon realize that it’s going to be hard to stay afloat if you don’t have plans or goals.
+In the Army you are given everything, that when you get out and transition back to the Civilian Life, you’ll soon realize that it’s going to be hard to stay afloat if you don’t have plans or goals.

-Before you get out of the Army, you should have goals made.
-A Short-Term Goal and a Long-Term Goal.
+Before you get out of the Army, you should have goals made, a Short-Term Goal and a Long-Term Goal.

-Having goals make it easier and more clear for what you want to achieve in life and where you should begin to try and achieve that goal.
+Having goals make it easier and more clear for what you want to achieve in life, and where you should begin to try and achieve that goal.

 Your long term goal should be working hard doing that job and trying to get to the highest position you can go.

 All your goals can be achieved if you just set your mind to something and follow through.
 It takes a little motivation and a lot of dedication and you can achieve anything.

-The only way that is possible is if you hit the lottery or inherit money from a family member which is highly unlikely for a lot of us.
+The only way that is possible is if you hit the lottery or inherit money from a family member, which is highly unlikely for a lot of us.

 Set goals that are a bit challenging but something you can work up too.
 If there is one thing I know, hard work will pay off.

 If you get out of the Army on a good note, you’ll have your school benefits and your Veterans Associates (VA) benefits.

 Before you tell yourself that you have nothing when you get out of the Army, always remember you have a paid for college, which is the GI Bill just waiting to be used.